Everything you need to know about alumni interviews in a 3 minute read

 • From PrepScholar: "More selective schools, typically those with required interviews, often want you to request an interview a few weeks earlier than your application deadline.
 MIT and Wellesley, for instance, set interview request deadlines in mid-October for students planning to apply early action and in mid-December for students applying regular decision."

-• Up to you to research each of your schools and determine timing: It varies for every school.
+• It is up to you to research each of your schools and determine timing: It varies for every school.

 Alumni interviews: Are they mandatory?